With new name and album, The Chicks’ voices ring loud again

 “Some of those pre-choruses are not songs,” said Tranter.
 “Natalie was just talking and I was literally writing down what she was saying and then I found a way to put it to a melody.”

-“Gaslighter” was recorded and co-written with Jack Antonoff, a Grammy-winning producer-artist known for recording with Taylor Swift, Lana Del Ray and Lorde.
-He pushed them to use their core strength, the three-part harmonies backed by fiddle and banjo, in new ways.
+“Gaslighter” was recorded and co-written with Jack Antonoff, the Grammy-winning producer-artist known for recording with pop’s female elite: Taylor Swift, Lana Del Rey, Lorde and Sia.
+Antonoff pushed them to use their core strength, the three-part harmonies backed by fiddle and banjo, in new ways.

-Their last album, 2006’s “Taking The Long Way,” earned five Grammys, including album of the year, and won over masses of fans who never listened to them before.
-But it’s unlikely the fans who turned their back on The Chicks 17 years ago are going to feel any different about their return.

 When The Chicks and Beyoncé performed at the Country Music Association Awards in 2016, a vocal minority unleashed their anger on social media at the idea that both artists would be invited to perform.